francesco-mazzoni/Master-thesis/Starting grid/experimental-data/Images for calibration/estimateCP method dataset/3 and 2 starting positions/readme.md

 # Starting grid position images

 Here we are!
 Inside this folder you can see the images used for camera calibration using 3 starting grid positions for keypoints selection.
+There are also .mat files containing pixel values inside